Dancehall music can never die in Nigeria —Marvelous Benjy - Nigeria Today

 Dancehall music can never die in Nigeria —Marvelous Benjy

-In a recent chat with E-daily, Marvelous, who is notably one of the pioneers of the dancehall musical genre in Nigeria, believes that competition among dancehall artistes will make the craft better.
-“It’s a welcome idea to see the new generation of artistes changing the face of dancehall music from what it used to be to what it is now.
-It’s good for us, it’s a welcome idea, and I like the whole idea of the competition.

-The truth of the matter is that the coming of this new trend of dancehall music and artistes has brought about the best of dancehall music, because competition will only bring about the best.
-To be sincere, either it gingers me or not to do more as one of the pioneers of dancehall music in Nigeria, it brings out the best of the craft”, he said.

-The post Dancehall music can never die in Nigeria —Marvelous Benjy appeared first on Vanguard News.
+The post Dancehall music can never die in Nigeria —Marvelous Benjy appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG